NetaDAOAcademy/CoiningReason/readme.md

-Before talk of "Web 3," there was Bitcoin, and Bitcoin is as much an intervention in digital technology as it is in monetary theory.
-In this Unit, we will explore histories and theories of the "money" concept, including .
-Human nature's surplus of virtuality, explored in Unit I, will be put into dialogue with the thorny economic problem of surplus value.
+Before all the talk of "Web 3," there was Bitcoin, and Bitcoin is as much an intervention in digital technology as it is in monetary theory.
+In this Unit, we will present histories and theories of the "money" concept, as well as strive to ascertain a relation between money and surplus value.
+The economic problem of surplus value will be brought into connection with human nature's surplus of virtuality as explored in Unit I.

 <details markdown="1">

 <summary> Readings </summary>

 **Session 1.
-Currency vs Money**
+Hard and Virtual Money**

 * Gaspar Feliu, "Money and Currency," from _Money and Coinage in the Middle Ages_ (ed Rory Naismith)

 * Edward Castranova, "Weirdly Normal: Virtual Economies and Virtual Money," from _Wildcat Currency: How the Virtual Money Revolution is Transforming the Economy_

 **Session 2.
-Theories of Money**
+Theories of Money: Commodity, Credit, Chartal**

 * Mark Peacock, "Part 1: Theories," from _Introducing Money_

 **Session 3.
-Fiat**
+Fiat Technology**

 * John Kenneth Galbraith, "Of Paper," "An Instrument of Revolution," and "The Impeccable System" from _Money: Whence It Came, Where It Went_